alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 class SnackMachine extends AggregateRoot<UUID> {}
 ```

-However, the `Product` abstraction has a life of its own, outside the SnackMachine.
-Therefore, it cannot be part of the `SnackMachine` aggregate but rather it is an aggregate root by itself.
+The `Product` abstraction has a life of its own, outside the `SnackMachine`.
+Therefore, it cannot be part of the `SnackMachine` aggregate, so it makes sense to have it as aggregate root by itself.

 ```java
 class Product extends AggregateRoot<UUID> {}